 Hot sparks and molten material are two things that all welders are very well acquainted with.
 Without the proper protective features, you can find yourself constantly replacing laces or even entire pairs of boots.
 We’re going to talk more about this shortly.

-Welding Boots Steel Toe
+Welding Boots With a Steel Toe

-One final consideration that doesn’t solely pertain to welding jobs is the need of a safety toe.
+One final consideration that doesn’t solely apply to welding jobs is the need of a safety toe.
 Welding environments typically have some heavy equipment laying around, or even objects that can fall and damage your unprotected toes.
 Do yourself a favor and look for boots with safety toes just so you can have that added peace of mind.

 Without a doubt, when it comes to safety toes, steel is the toughest and most reliable material to turn to.
 Contrary to popular belief, steel caps are actually just as efficient at protecting the wearer from electrical shock as their nonmetal counterparts.